 1. Future planning

-You’re not moving for today; you’re moving for five or 10 years.
-How will your new space meet your needs over time?
+You’re not moving for today, you’re moving for five or ten years.
+Think about how your new space will meet your needs over time.
 Are you in growth mode?
-Can you address those needs flexibly through archived storage and telecommuting for some employees?
+Can you address those needs flexibly through archived storage and hybrid schedules for some employees?

-- Surpluses are good for you.
 If your region has been overbuilt and there’s a glut of office space available, use it to your advantage.
-Ask for concessions and build-out allowances.
-The longer a lease you’re willing to commit to, the more likely you are to get what you want.
+Ask for concessions and build-out allowance.
+The longer the lease you’re willing to commit to, the more likely you are to get what you want.

-- Factor in intangibles like convenience, safety, commutes, nearby restaurants, daycare, parking, and proximity to partners and clients.
-Those are the everyday concerns that are going to affect your business operations from the moment you’re in the new location.
+Choosing the right location for your new office is critical.
+Consider factors such as safety, accessibility, daycare, parking, transportation links, and proximity to clients, suppliers, and employees.
+These everyday concerns will affect your business operations from the moment you’re in the new location.

-- Bring your moving and storage pro to the table early and consult with them often.
-The most experienced companies know the lay of the land.
-They’ve done this before, for businesses like yours, and they know what to look for.
-They’ll be able to make suggestions to help you plan a successful move right from the early stages, and even save you money through planning, archiving and storage, etc. Let them help you achieve the results you want!
+Bring your moving and storage partner to the table early and consult with them often.
+Professional, experienced moving companies know the lay of the land.
+They’ve done this before, and they know what to look for.
+You can rely on them to provide suggestions to help you plan a successful office relocation from the early stages of your planning that could end up saving you both time and money.

 Moving an office can be a complex and challenging process that requires proper and thoughtful planning and execution to ensure a smooth transition.
 Taking the time to consider these items will help you get started on the right path to a successful office move.